These gingerbread cut-out cookies are easy to mix, cut, bake and decorate. This is a classic gingerbread cookie recipe that never fails.

 To make the decorating icing, start with a small amount of lemon juice and add more, a drop or two at a time until you reach the desired consistency.
 Then use a piping bag and decorating tip set to draw faces and buttons on gingerbread people or to decorate Christmas trees and stars.

-Add sprinkles or coloured sugar if you like.
+Add sprinkles or coloured sugar if you like, or go wild with chocolate chips, raisins or nuts.

 Yes, these cookies freeze beautifully, even when they have been decorated.
 Even without freezing, they stay fresh for a week or more.
 Lay them flat in an airtight container and put sheets of parchment paper or paper towel in between the layers.

-I hope baking gingerbread men becomes one of your family’s holiday traditions, too!
+I hope baking gingerbread cut-out cookies becomes one of your family's holiday traditions, too!

-- Beat butter and sugar until fluffy, then add molasses, and egg.
+- Beat softened butter and sugar until fluffy, then add molasses and egg.
 Beat 2 minutes on medium speed or until well combined.

 - Whisk together flour and remaining ingredients.

-- Stir dry ingredients into wet ingredients by hand until well blended.
+- Stir dry ingredients into wet ingredients by hand until well blended, or use an electric mixer on low speed.
+Don't overbeat.

-- Press dough into 3 balls, flatten slightly and chill for 30 to 60 minutes before rolling.
+- Press dough into 2 or 3 balls, flatten slightly, wrap tightly and chill for 30 to 60 minutes before rolling.

 - Bake at 350° F. for 8 - 10 minutes.